 - Limited info on potential matches.

-Tinder brings a sack of benefits to its users – it’s fun to explore, there are millions of potential matches to choose from, the app is secure and regularly monitored.
+Tinder, also considered a sexting site, brings a sack of benefits to its users – it’s fun to explore, there are millions of potential matches to choose from, the app is secure and regularly monitored.
 However, user profiles lack detail, and matching algorithms don’t pay enough attention to how well your personality fits that of a potential match.

 OkCupid is an OG dating platform.
 While it has been around for a while, the platform positions itself among the best dating apps for Android.
 It walks the line between a fun, no-commitment dating platform and a tool with deep matching algorithms that might land you a future spouse.